senhorgomes/MidtermGroupTwo/firstMeetingNotes.md

 In software development and product management, a user story is an informal, natural language description of features of a software system.

-- As a user, I want to be able to make polls for my friends
+- As a user, I want to be able to insert a word, have it auto catergorize into one of four categories.
+To buy, to read, to eat, to watch

-- As a user, I want to be able to share my polls to friends
+- As a user, I want to be able to recategorize my entry/edit it

-- As a user, I want to be able to see the results of those polls, and have them only visible to me
+Stretch - As a user, I want to be able to mark my entry as done

-- As a user, I want a nightmode for my app
+Stretch - As a user, I want to be able to drag and drop my entries into other catergories.

 ## Prototype(MVP)